techanyday/pptjetz/README.md

-# SlideAI: AI-Powered PowerPoint Generator
+# PPTJet: AI-Powered PowerPoint Generator

-SlideAI is a modern web application that leverages OpenAI's GPT models to automatically generate professional PowerPoint presentations.
+PPTJet is a modern web application that leverages OpenAI's GPT models to automatically generate professional PowerPoint presentations.
 With a selection of beautiful templates and AI-driven content generation, create engaging presentations in minutes.

 ## 🌟 Features